When Connected Cars Meet the IoT

 Now cars have plenty of electronic systems: tire pressure monitors, wireless hotspots, Bluetooth connections, Internet access, mobile hotspots and so on.
 The systems also offer new customization possibilities.
 Tesla, for example, installed an over-the-air software update for drivers who didn't like the rabbit-like acceleration of the Roadster.
 The update decreased the receptivity of algorithm and allowed drivers to operate the car in the traffic easier.

 Cars equipped with V2V (vehicle-to-vehicle) technology allow other cars to know exactly where they are, allowing them to slow down to avoid a clash for example.
 Vehicle-to-infrastructure (V2X) technology shares many common features with V2V: road signs could communicate with cars so a traffic light, for example, could sense a jam and divert incoming vehicles.
-If a driver fell asleep on the highway and veered into the wrong lane, all vehicles in range of the vehicle's network could be alerted and pulled over.
+If a driver fell asleep on the highway and veered into the wrong lane, all vehicles in a range of the vehicle's network could be alerted and pulled over.

 Environmentalists hope that connected cars could optimize fuel efficiency by choosing the shortest routes, adjusting vehicle speed with wind velocity.
 Although, it isn’t quite a solution to a potential energy crisis just yet.